kilacoda/chanim/README.md

 Explore the code and docs (coming soon!) for more on how to use chanim.

 ## Abilities
-Currently chanim only supports drawing compounds and reactions along with a few chemfig commands (such as coordinate bonds and complexes etc.) but more is to come!
+Currently chanim only supports drawing compounds and reactions along with a few chemfig commands (Chemfig is a latex package that can draw chemical molecules and is used by chanim internally.
+The documentation is available [here](http://ctan.imsc.res.in/macros/generic/chemfig/chemfig-en.pdf)) but more is to come!
 If you have a suggestion, file an issue with a proper tag.

 ## A Quick Note
 There may be some faulty code and a lot of this may not be well made/documented.
 Feel free to file an issue if something doesn't work properly.